mongodb/specifications/source/unified-test-format/unified-test-format.md

 behavior between drivers that eagerly create a server-side cursor and those that do so lazily when iteration begins.

 #### bulkWrite

+These considerations only apply to the `MongoCollection.bulkWrite` method.
+See [clientBulkWrite](#clientbulkwrite) for special considerations for `MongoClient.bulkWrite`.

 The `requests` parameter for `bulkWrite` is documented as a list of WriteModel interfaces.
 Each WriteModel implementation (e.g. InsertOneModel) provides important context to the method, but that type information is not easily